:: i used to be one of five votes on the cold spring village board - truly an honor ::

 Noteworthy and helpful contributions were requests that off-site parking (ie, within 500 feet of the site) be removed from the proposed law, and multiple requests from residents that the developer provide the community with a three-dimensional rendering of the site so that residents can understand the scale and mass of the building proposed as part of our collective consideration of this B4A Zoning Amendment.

-Also of note: Planning Board member Anne Impellizeri encouraged the Village Board to reduce the residential units permissible and increase the amount of commercial/retail/professional space, expressing concern with the prospective tax positivity of the development as it is currently envisioned.
+Also of note: Planning Board member Anne Impellizeri encouraged the Village Board to reduce the residential units permissible and increase the amount of commercial/retail/

 Mark your calendars.
 The Public Hearing on this proposed Zoning Amendment is to be Tuesday, April 29th.
 Location TBD.